siyabuilds/ai_powered_devblog/src/content/blog/computer-vision-in-web-apps.md

 ---
-title: 'Computer Vision in Web Apps'
+title: "Computer Vision in Web Apps"
-pubDate: 'Oct 21 2025'
+pubDate: "Oct 21 2025"
-description: 'Using TensorFlow.js or OpenCV for image recognition in browsers.'
+description: "Using TensorFlow.js or OpenCV for image recognition in browsers."
 ---

 # Computer Vision in Web Apps: Unlocking the Power of Images in Your Browser